+Pick up a delicious picnic lunch at Kilauea Fish Market.
 Your food is guaranteed to be the direct product of the daily catch at Kilauea Fish Market.
-This eatery has a plethora of seafood.
-From poke and sashimi salads to Ahi wrap fish tacos and even some deli options.
+This eatery has a plethora of seafood, from poke and sashimi salads to Ahi wrap fish tacos and even some deli options.

-An iconic site of Kilauea, the location’s lighthouse has stood proudly on Kilauea Point since 1913.
+An iconic site of Kilauea, the location of Kilauea Lighthouse has stood proudly on Kilauea Point since 1913.
 This century-old beacon rises 180-feet above the ocean.

-Visitors are free to explore the building on one of its bi-weekly tours.
+Visitors are free to explore Kilauea Lighthouse on one of its bi-weekly tours.
 After extensive restoration, the lighthouse finally reflects its original glory.
 Despite the restorations being unsuccessful in repairing the lights rotating mechanism, the lamp itself is still lit for ceremonial occasions.

 Make sure you bring some cash if you want to eat at this homey breakfast eatery filled with classic specials as well as Japanese and Hawaiian dishes.

-You’re going to need a hearty breakfast to prepare you for this day’s itinerary.
-Be sure to order the breakfast special, which includes two macadamia nut pancakes, two crispy slices of bacon, and one egg.
-Combo that with your beverage of choice, and you ready to start exploring!
+Waipouli Deli & Restaurant will serve you a hearty breakfast to prepare you for this day’s itinerary.
+Be sure to order the breakfast special, including two macadamia nut pancakes, two crispy slices of bacon, and one egg.
+Combo that with your beverage of choice, and you are ready to start exploring!

-If you ever wondered what ancient Hawaiian life was like, visit this site where an entire village was recreated in an authentic location.
-Here you can witness native buildings and experience what routines and tasks filled their everyday lives.
+If you ever wondered what ancient Hawaiian life was like, visit Kamokila Hawaiian Village.
+The entire village was recreated in an authentic location, and you can witness native buildings and experience what routines and tasks filled their everyday lives.

 Explore a little bit of a different culture-vibe at Monico’s Taqueria, where you can munch on some of the best tacos and burritos made with down-to-earth recipes that render them 100% authentic.

-Dive-in to the Monico’s Special, which is their own version of a surf n’ turf filled with the most delectable seafood, seasoned meats, and wholesome vegetables.
+Additionally, you can dive into the Monico’s Special, their version of a surf n’ turf filled with the most delectable seafood, seasoned meats, and wholesome vegetables.

-A staple location of Kauai, you might recognize this gorgeous double waterfall from the opening scene of Fantasy Island.
-The hike to this unbelievable location is fairly easy, and the pay off is huge.
+A staple location of Kauai, Wailua Falls is a gorgeous double waterfall from the opening scene of Fantasy Island.
+The hike to this fantastic location is also fairly easy, and the payoff is huge.

-Not only do you get to see the grandeur of the falls, but they are almost always accompanied by a vibrant rainbow.
+Not only do you get to see the grandeur of the falls, but a vibrant rainbow almost always accompanies them.
 You will definitely want to bring your best camera for everlasting photos of this memorable sight.

-An optimal restaurant for fine-dining, Hukilau Lanai has dishes infused with innovative Polynesian flavors that pair perfectly with their extensive list of unique wines.
-Savor the Ahi Pasta dish while you sip a fragrant Frappato and marvel at the live Hawaiian music.
+An optimal restaurant for fine dining, Hukilau Lanai has dishes infused with innovative Polynesian flavours that pair perfectly with their extensive list of unique wines.
+Savour the Ahi Pasta dish while you sip a fragrant Frappato and marvel at the live Hawaiian music.

 While you shop for some exceptional local art, enjoy the live performers that fill the street to entertain the town’s new visitors that stop by just for this occasion.

-This cute and organic bakery thrives on serving fresh products daily.
-Made from the best local ingredients the region has to offer.
+Hanalei Bread Company is a cute and organic bakery that thrives on serving fresh products daily—made from the best local ingredients the region has to offer.
 Feel free to have a light breakfast of avocado toast and a yogurt bowl, or opt for something heartier like a breakfast burrito or Belgian waffles topped with strawberries.
 When you’ve had your fill, buy some fresh pastries to snack on the road.

-Start your morning expedition on the Kalalau trail, an 11-mile hike that starts at the Ke’e Beach and allows the only land access to the Nāpali Coast State Wilderness Park.
+Hiking the Kalalau Trail is one of the favourite activities tourists undertake when visiting the south shore of Kauai.
+Start your morning expedition on the Kalalau Trail, an 11-mile hike that starts at the Ke’e Beach and allows the only land access to the Nāpali Coast State Wilderness Park.

 With overwhelmingly positive reviews, you are guaranteed to be satisfied with your service at Kalypso, just as much as their Island Style Huli- Huli Chicken will satisfy your stomach.